aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 end
 ```

+**NB**: Last night you read a little bit about [Jbuilder][jbuilder], a very
+useful gem that allow us to write Ruby that create JSON views.
+We'll learn about
+and use it much more next week.
+For now, just follow along!

-The above code takes your `@users` instance variable and turns it into an array
+The code above takes your `@users` instance variable and turns it into an array
 of JSON objects.
 Each object will have all of its information as well as
 `followed`, which will be either true or false depending on whether the current
 user is following this user.